 Confession: weekend breakfasts around these parts are an indulgence.
 We reserve healthy things like yogurt and steel-cut oats for weekdays while we savor delicious treats like fluffy pumpkin pancakes with maple cream cheese syrup and toasted pecans on lazy weekend mornings.
 Makes you want to come sleep over next Friday night, doesn’t it?
 I don’t blame you.
-This past weekend, I made pumpkin cream cheese pinwheel pastries and let’s just say nobody hated me for it.
+This past weekend, I made pumpkin pastry with tangy cream cheese filling and let’s just say nobody hated me for it.

-Doubting that you, too, can make homemade pumpkin pastries?
+Doubting that you, too, can make homemade pumpkin pastry?
 Psst.
 Come closer, friend; I have a secret.
 The good news is that because these use store-bought frozen puff pastry sheets, they are a cinch to make.
-Really.
-From start to finish they take less than thirty minutes.
-I even had time to squeeze some oranges for a carafe of fresh juice while my pastries were in the oven.
-Want to whip up a batch for your family next weekend?
-Here’s how:

 - 2 sheets frozen puff pastry, defrosted in the refrigerator over night